CV Formats Guide + Templates for 2023

 “Human resources manager with 9+ years of experience problem-solving and attracting top brass.
 My track record handling all employee relations in an 80+ person firm includes a 27% reduction in recruitment time and increased employee retention by over 23%.
 Active listening, intuition and culture creation are the keys to my success.”

-Start with your current or most recent role.
+The work experience section should start with your current or most recent role.
 Then, list your previous role(s) below your current position in reverse-chronological order.

 Only list jobs that are relevant to your desired post.
-The standard is to include your last three-to-four roles or past 10 years of employment history.
+The standard is to include your last three to four roles or past 10 years of employment history.

 Go longer if it’s for a high-level role or the length of your career warrants it!